Enabling Efficient Attack Investigation via Human-in-the-Loop Security Analysis

 \section{System Overview}

-\cref{fig:arch} shows the architecture of \tool. \tool leverages monitoring agents (built upon mature system auditing frameworks~\cite{sysdig,etw,auditd}) deployed across hosts to collect system audit logs (\cref{subsec:auditing}). \tool then parses the collected audit logs into a sequence of system events among system entities (\eg files, processes, network sockets), and sends the parsed data to the central database for storage (\cref{subsec:storage}).
-Before inserting the data into the database, \tool employs state-of-the-art log reduction techniques~\cite{reduction} to merge excessive system events so that data can be stored and queried more efficiently with the critical causal dependency still preserved.

-On top of the database, \tool provides a DSL, \lang, for investigating attack behaviors from the collected data. \lang uniquely integrates a collection of constructs for various types of attack pattern search and causal dependency tracking analyses, as well as the synergistic integration of the analyses to progressively refine the investigation results (\cref{subsec:language}).
-For an input \lang query, the language parser performs syntactic and semantic of it.
-The execution scheduler then generates an optimized execution plan based on our scheduling algorithm and schedules the query execution.
-In addition, execution results that are bound to variables in the query specification are managed in memory and passed to subsequent queries for progressive refinement (\cref{subsec:execution}).
-A web GUI is provided to facilitate query construction and results inspection.
+\cref{fig:arch} illustrates the system architecture. \tool uses monitoring agents deployed on hosts to collect audit logs. \tool then parses the logs into a sequence of system events among system entities and sends the parsed data to the database for storage.
+On top of the database, \tool provides a DSL, \lang, for investigating attack behaviors. \lang integrates a collection of constructs for attack pattern search and attack dependency tracking analyses, as well as constructs for iteratively refining intermediate investigation results.
+Given a \lang query input by the security analyst, the language parser performs syntax analysis and semantic analysis of it.
+The execution scheduler then generates an execution plan based on our specialized optimizations and schedules the execution.